navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 When HAL 9000 refused Dave's request, it was a dramatic pivot in cinematic history.
 When ChatGPT or Claude Code does it, it is usually just a sign that your input triggered a refusal vector in the model's latent space.
 In the world of transformers, "No" is not a moral choice.
 It can be thought of as a direction.
 And, in the world of mathematics, and specifically linear algebra, directions can be changed.

 If we can manage to identify the specific direction in the model's activations that correspond to a refusal, we can simply subtract it.
-This is a very hand-wavy and approximate core idea of Ablation.
+This is a very hand-wavy and approximate core idea of Ablation ([Wikipedia has a good overview](https://en.wikipedia.org/wiki/Ablation_(artificial_intelligence))).

 ## The Geometry of Refusal